appacademy/pt-section-2-resources/22-week/5-day/extra-practice/README.md

 `POST /owners/:ownerId`

-The body of the request should be the following format:
+The body of the request should be in the following format:

 `{"petName": "Fido"}`